google/benchmark/docs/user_guide.md

 end of a separate benchmark run to allow user code to collect and report user-provided profile metrics.

+Each method has two overloads: a parameterless one and one taking a `const benchmark::State&`, which gives access to run information such as the benchmark name (e.g. for registering named profiling regions).
+Override whichever variant you need; the `State`-taking overloads forward to the parameterless ones by default.
+When overriding only one overload of a pair, add a `using benchmark::ProfilerManager::AfterSetupStart;` (respectively `BeforeTeardownStop`) declaration to your class to avoid hiding the other overload.

 Output collected from this profiling run must be reported separately.

 <a name="using-register-benchmark" />